Jeu de taquin dynamics on infinite Young tableaux and second class particles: Proof of Theorems , and

-It remains to verify that $\Theta$ has the distribution given in \eqref{eq:theta-dist}.
-This follows from Theorem~\ref{thm-jdt-conv-dist}, which already identifies the correct distributional limit.
-To argue a bit more directly, note that by the definition of $u(z)$, the random variable $u(X_1)$ (and hence also $-u(X_1)$) is distributed according to the semicircle distribution on~$[-2,2]$; i.e., it is equal in distribution to the random variable $U$ from Theorem~\ref{thm-semicircle-transition-measure}.
-Similarly, $v(X_1)=\Omega_*(-u(X_1))$ is equal in distribution to $V$ from that theorem.
-So $\Theta=\frac{\pi}{4}-\cot^{-1}(-v(X_1)/u(X_1))$ is equal in distribution to $\frac{\pi}{4}-\cot^{-1}(V/U)$.
-This is exactly the random variable whose distribution was shown in the proof of Theorem~\ref{thm-jdt-conv-dist} to be given by \eqref{eq:theta-dist}. \end{proof}
+It remains to verify that $\Theta$ has the distribution given in \eqref {eq:theta-dist}.
+This follows from Theorem~\ref{thmm-jdt-conv-dist}, which already identifies the correct distributional limit.
+To argue a bit more directly, note that by the definition of $u(z)$, the random variable $u(X_1)$ [and hence also $-u(X_1)$] is distributed according to the semicircle distribution on $[-2,2]$, that is, it is equal in distribution to the random variable $U$ from Theorem~\ref {thmm-semicircle-transition-measure}.
+Similarly, $v(X_1)=\Omega _*(-u(X_1))$ is equal in distribution to $V$ from that theorem.
+So, $\Theta=\frac{\pi}{4}-\cot^{-1}(-v(X_1)/u(X_1))$ is equal in distribution to $\frac{\pi}{4}-\cot^{-1}(V/U)$.
+This is exactly the random variable whose distribution was shown in the proof of Theorem~\ref{thmm-jdt-conv-dist} to be given by \eqref{eq:theta-dist}. \end{pf*}